-The WIPO Database of Biodiversity-related Access and Benefit-sharing Agreements is an electronic online collection of "guide contractual practices, guidelines, and model intellectual property clauses for contractual agreements on access to genetic resources and benefit-sharing, taking into account the specific nature and needs of different stakeholders, different genetic resources, and different transfers within different sectors of genetic resources for those seeking assistance on current practices relating to IP, access and benefit-sharing and genetic resources and, as an empirical basis, it aims to contribute to the development by WIPO of IP guidelines on access to genetic resources and benefit-sharing17.
+The WIPO Database of Biodiversity-related Access and Benefit-sharing Agreements is an electronic online collection of "guide contractual practices, guidelines, and model intellectual property clauses for contractual agreements on access to genetic resources and benefit-sharing, taking into account the specific nature and needs of different stakeholders, different genetic resources, and different transfers within different sectors of genetic resource policy".
+As a capacity building tool, it aims to provide information resources for those seeking assistance on current practices relating to IP, access and benefit-sharing and genetic resources and, as an empirical basis, it aims to contribute to the development by WIPO of IP guidelines on access to genetic resources and benefit-sharing18.